Karthik-Valmiki/new_repo/README.md

 Step 5: All three conditions confirmed — payout intervals begin automatically
 ```

-What makes this different from every other solution: all other parametric products are reactive.The Social Disruption Oracle enables early detection and pre-activation readiness rather than direct predictive payouts.
+What makes this different from every other solution: all other parametric products are reactive.
+The Social Disruption Oracle predicts and pre-arms coverage before the disruption hits, turning parametric insurance from reactive to genuinely proactive.

 ---